H4cK3dR4Du/Kasada-Encryption/README.md

 <h2 align="center"> 📝 Description 📝 </h2>

 <p align="center">
-    Explanation of how the encryption of kasada.io works, the anti-bot used by various platforms such as Nike, Twitch, Kick, and others.
+    Explanation of how the encryption of kasada.io works, the anti-bot used by various platforms such as Nike, Twitch, Kick, and others...
 </p>

 <p align="center">